mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 8. In the **Output** section, select the ``_eq`` workspace and then choose a workspace index.
    Click **Plot Spectrum** to plot the spectrum from the selected workspace.

+9. Choose a default save directory and then click **Save Result** to save the output workspaces.
+   The workspace ending in ``_eq`` will be used in the MSD Fit Example Workflow.

 MSD Fit